-SILVERSIDES is the most advanced ship yet built to the STURGEON (SSN637) class design.
-Like all the submarines of that class, she has the primary mission of hunting, attacking and destroying hostile nuclear and conventional submarines at great ranges and depths.
-Her great speed, endurance and elusiveness make her the finest existing vehicle for this assignment.
+SILVERSIDES is one of the STURGEON (SSN 637) class submarine design.
+Like all submarines of that class, she has the primary mission of hunting, attacking, and destroying enemy submarines.
+Her speed, endurance, and elusiveness make her the finest existing vehicle for this assignment.
 The improved detection and ranging capabilities resulting from her low self-noise level and advanced sonar systems enable SILVERSIDES to use accurately the full potential of our most advanced antisubmarine weapons.

-In addition to her primary mission of antisubmarine warfare, SILVERSIDES is fully equipped to perform effectively in several additional missions including destruction of surface shipping, reconnaissance, and integrated operations with friendly surface and air forces.
+In addition to her primary mission of antisubmarine warfare, SILVERSIDES is fully equipped to perform effectively in several additional missions including destruction of surface shipping, reconnaissance, and integrated and coordinated operations with friendly surface and air forces.